adrian154/egg-kernel/README.md

 qemu-system-i386 -drive file=disk.img,format=raw
 ```

+A VMDK image is also outputted to /img for use with VirtualBox/VMWare. egg-kernel appears to be broken on VirtualBox at the moment though.

 Trying to boot egg-kernel on modern hardware probably won't work since it doesn't define a proper MBR, though that can easily be fixed.
 A bigger problem is that many modern BIOSes no longer support booting MBRs.

 # what does it look like?